Poet, Writer, Community Builder

 - Zocalo Public Square, “Carolina clay”

 Ruth Dickey has spent 25 years working at the intersection of community building, writing, and art.
 The recipient of a Mayor’s Arts Award from Washington DC, and an individual artist grant from the DC Commission and Arts and Humanities, Ruth’s poems and essays have been nominated for a Pushcart Prize and won three Larry Neal Writing Awards.
-She is the author of the chapbook, Paper Houses, Sky Ceilings (Pudding House Press 2006), and her work has appeared widely, including in Alimentum, The Baltimore Review, Cincinnati Review, Ocean State Review, The Potomac Review, and Sonora Review.
+She is the author of the full length collection Mud Blooms (Harbor Mountain Press 2019), and the chapbook, Paper Houses, Sky Ceilings (Pudding House Press 2006); her poems and essays have appeared widely, including in Alimentum, The Baltimore Review, Cave Wall, Cincinnati Review, Ocean State Review, Painted Bride Quarterly, The Potomac Review, Sonora Review, and StorySouth.
 Ruth holds an MFA in poetry from UNC-Greensboro, and a BS in Foreign Service and an MA in Latin American Studies from Georgetown University.
 She is a voracious reader, an ardent fan of dogs and coffee, was a co-founder of mothertongue in DC, and has taught poetry workshops in soup kitchens, drop in centers and the DC Public Schools.